bradmccoydev/mentoring/programs/terraform.md

 # Terraform Mentoring Program

-End goal of this program - [**HashiCorp Certified: Terraform Associate**](https://www.hashicorp.com/certification/terraform-associate)
+The first milestone of this program is the - [**HashiCorp Certified: Terraform Associate**](https://www.hashicorp.com/certification/terraform-associate) This is a great certification and will give you the basic skills you will need to achieve the next advanced milestones such as CI/CD with IAC etc.

 <a href="https://www.hashicorp.com/certification/terraform-associate">
     <img src = "https://www.datocms-assets.com/2885/1586800192-terraformassociateweb.png?w=200"/>